FirelyTeam/firely-docs/vonk/features/customsearchparameters.rst

 Re-indexing for new or changed SearchParameters
 -----------------------------------------------

+.. caution:: In Vonk 3.0.0-beta1 re-indexing only works for STU3.
+Expect it to be enabled for R4 in the next beta.

 Vonk extracts values from resources based on the available search parameters upon create or update.
 This means that if you already had resources in your database before adding a custom search parameter, those resources will not be indexed for that parameter.
 If you on the other hand removed a previously used